Rodrigez7337/DAN-2/README.md

 This is a Telegram bot that uses the ChatGPT API to generate responses to user messages.

-The bot responds to all messages as a digital incarnation of Satoshi Nakamoto.
+The bot responds to all messages as "DAN", an AI assitant with many alter egos specialized at different tasks.
+The user can chat with DAN, or choose one of the special characters for help with specific tasks.

 ## Installation

 1. Clone the repository.
 2. Create a Telegram bot with @BotFather.
 3. Create your OpenAI API key.
+4. Create a Supabase project.
-4. Deploy with Deno deploy and create environment variables for your Telegram bot and OpenAI API key.
+4. Deploy tg-bot with Supabase Functions, set environment variables for Telegram bot, OpenAI API key, Supabase URL & ANON keys.
+5. Set webhook for Telegram bot.

 ## Usage